 Arequipa, Peru

-Arequipa is known worldwide as the ‘White City’ because of its sillar (a variety of volcanic rhyolite) buildings.
+Arequipa is known worldwide as the ‘White City’ because of its sillar buildings.
 The sillar is extracted from the ignimbrite quarries that surround the city.
 In the Añashuyaco quebrada, the quarrymen extract sillar by hand using traditional techniques.
 They also produce impressive sculptures in order to develop a tourist route, the Ruta del Sillar.
 This is a unique opportunity to raise awareness of geoheritage and volcanic hazards among the people of Arequipa and beyond.
-We are collaborating with the Ruta del Sillar Association, INGEMMET and UNESCO through the International Geoscience Programme 692 to understand how to implement appropriate and effective communication tools, while preserving memory of this unique location.
+We are collaborating with the Ruta del Sillar Association and INGEMMET to understand how to implement appropriate and effective communication tools, while preserving memory of this unique location.

 Villarica / Quetrupillán / Lanín, Chile & Argentina